Blizzard Challenge 2018 Rules

-- An estimated 6.5 hours of speech from one native British English female professional speaker (this includes the 5 hours released in 2016) from 56 children's audiobooks
+- An estimated 6.5 hours of speech from one native British English female professional speaker (this is identical to the 2017 data, and includes the 5 hours released in 2016) from 56 children's audiobooks

 - Publisher's text for all speech material, as either text or PDF files